-Not only is FOND exclusively brewed in stainless steel, but every part of our process uses stainless steel instead of aluminum.
-From our brew pots to the canner, even to our lids - everything is stainless steel.
+To do one better, every part of our process uses stainless steel instead of aluminum.
+From our brew pots to the canner and even our lids - everything is stainless steel.

 Here are just a few: